shrimpanse/unrarall/README.md

 > [!NOTE]
 > This fork implements zip and 7zip handling.
-There is also a new cleanup hook for setting a new owner or new permissions to extracted files (`set_user_rights`).
+There is also a new cleanup hook for setting a new owner or new permissions for extracted files (`set_user_rights`).

 > [!CAUTION]
 > I consider this more of a quick hack because I haven't written any tests yet.
-  Further work amd refactoring is needed.
+  Further work and refactoring is needed.

 ## SUPPORTED FILE TYPES / EXTENSIONS